Freddy vs. Jason: Development

 In 1999, Mark Verheiden entered the project and proposed releasing the film with two different endings; one with Freddy winning and one with Jason winning.
 The next year, De Luca hired Mark Protosevich to write an entirely new script.
 Jason X writer Todd Farmer wrote for the film as well.
 Newcomers Mark Swift & Damian Shannon were hired after delivering a pitch that De Luca was happy with in March 2002.
 Goyer returned to the project once again in an effort to trim "every ounce of fat" from Swift and Shannon's 120-page script.
 Wes Craven, Guillermo del Toro, and Ronny Yu all declined the opportunity to direct the film.
 Rob Zombie turned the film down in favor to helm House of 1000 Corpses.
 Then up-and-coming filmmaker Jaume Balagueró campaigned to direct the film.
 Yu would ultimately sign on to direct the film in May 2002 after being given an "enormous" amount of creative freedom.
-According to Swift and Shannon, several endings were considered for the film; one involved Pinhead of the Hellraiser franchise, but New Line did not want to secure the rights for the character.
+According to Swift and Shannon, several endings were considered for the film; one involved a surprise appearance from Pinhead of the Hellraiser franchise, but New Line did not want to secure the rights for the character.
+The setting of Westin Hills Psychiatric Hospital and the Hypnocil drug were plot elements introduced in A Nightmare on Elm Street 3: Dream Warriors.